 For the ultimate Hawaiian adventure: Big Island.
 If you’re up for plenty of exploring (including time spent in the car driving), the Big Island is where you’ll find some of Hawaii’s best adventures.
 Obviously Hawaii Volcano National Park is tremendous.
 You could spend several days exploring it.
 The majestic green and black sand beaches are must sees as well as the stunning north shore.
 Unfortunately, they’re not all the easiest sites to see as you’ll often find yourself driving, hiking (or even paying for an excursion) often.
-The Kona side of the island has the beaches and some spectacular beach resort, and you’ll also find four National Historic Sites on the island.
+The Kona side of the island has the beaches and some spectacular beach resorts, and you’ll also find four National Historic Sites on the island.

 Instead of narrowing it down to one island, many people choose to island hop and see as much as possible.
 Is that a good strategy?
 How much can you reasonably see on your vacation?

 First things first, it is pretty easy to travel between the Hawaiian Islands once you get there, but easy doesn’t always mean cheap!
 The major mode of transportation for island hopping is flying (the only ferries are between Maui and Lanai).
 There are HUNDREDS of flights between the islands each day and you don’t usually have to connect through Honolulu because it’s easy to find flights between all of the islands.
 Most flights are operated by Hawaiian Airlines or Southwest and I generally budget about $100-200 (round trip) for interisland travel.